 Average wage for

-Around 24,500 people are currently employed as Beauty Therapists in Australia.
-This is set to increase to 30,800 people by 2019, according to the Department of Employment.
+Around 36,100 people are currently employed as Beauty Therapists in Australia.
+This has a strong growth projection and is set to increase to 42,800 people by 2023, according to the Department of Employment.

 Employment by State

-29.7% of all Beauty Therapists are employed in NSW.
-The area with the lowest number of Beauty Therapists is NT, with only 0.9%.
+38.6% of all Beauty Therapists are employed in NSW.
+The area with the lowest number of Beauty Therapists is TAS, ACT, with only 1% each.

-Beauty Therapists work an average of 40.4 hours a week which is 0.5 hours lower than the average for all occupations.
+Beauty Therapists work an average of 38.2 hours a week compared to all jobs average of 40 hours.

 The majority of Beauty Therapists have a Advanced Diploma/Diploma qualification (49.5%) or are at a Certificate III/IV level (37.6%).
 87.1% of people have a Cert III or higher, whilst 12.9% have a qualification which is Year 12 or lower.